FANCaipei/buy-with-eth/portal/src/constants/IntegrationDoc.md

 ### onReady callback

 OcelotPay init is an async function, it returns a boolean type promise.
 But event init finished there may be some async http requests running, at this moment OcelotPay is not ready to be used.
-You can check OcelotPay ready status by calling `OcelotPay.isReady()`.
+You can check OcelotPay ready status by calling:

+`OcelotPay.isReady()`

-For your convenient, we provide the onReady callback.
+For your convenient, we provide the **onReady** callback.
 The onReady callback will be called once OcelotPay is ready.

 For example you can just init OcelotPay at the root of your app, and use onReady callback in your components.